 - Name of the command providing the information

 Different requirements may apply for National Guard or Reserve members, as well as surviving spouses.
 You can find more information through the VA’s benefits website, or by speaking to a qualified lender.

-- While there is no minimum credit score requirement, borrowers might have a hard time getting approved by a lender if they don’t have at least a 620 FICO Score.
+- Credit score: The VA does not specify a minimum credit score requirement.
+However, borrowers might have a hard time getting approved by a lender if they don’t have at least a 620 FICO Score.